Esta página está tambien disponible en: Español (Spanish)

 If we laymen, being learned in the doctrine and theology within the Catholic Church itself, feel the baleful rejection from our own Church, how do you suppose, dear reader, that unlearned laymen without advanced doctrinal knowledge would feel in discovering errors and not being able to find an answer to their controversy, or how about not having anyone to turn to for answers to their doubts!?

 Isn’t it easier for this layman to leave the Catholic Church and form part of another religious denomination that’s waiting to receive them with open arms?

 Let us recognize with sincerity the enormous task that we all have in the Church.
-Despite this consideration, our priests reject our efforts to help in evangelism; for, there are always people at hand to help with fundraisers and monetary collections in parishes, specially our very priests who, of course, shouldn’t be meddling in these matters.
+Despite this consideration, our priests reject our efforts to help in evangelism; for, there are always people at hand to help with fundraisers and monetary collections in parishes, especially our very priests who, of course, shouldn’t be meddling in these matters.